Missed the first part of this series? Get caught up on everything you need to know about the exhibitor journey.

 At the very least, exhibitors want to make sure that if they spend part of their marketing budget on an event, the gains will be worth the cost.
 To that end, many exhibitors focus on getting as many leads as possible, through actions like gathering business cards or scanning badges.

 The problem, though, is that not all event leads are equal.

 Frequently, attendees will allow their badges to be scanned out of politeness or as a way of getting free merchandise.
 Perhaps only a fraction are genuinely interested in the brand.
 Thus, the value of each lead is relatively low.

 A rep could come back from an event with 300 new contacts, but if none of them are a good fit for what the company offers, then what was the point?

 Furthermore, when choosing how to spend their money on an event, exhibitors face a dilemma — first-time exhibitors, especially.
 What option will provide the best ROI?
 For example:

 - If they make a cautious investment in a small booth, they may find themselves tucked away in a low-traffic area where they get little attention.

-- If they go big, it may be on the wrong things (or with the wrong audience), and their investment will have been wasted.
+- If they go big, it may be on the wrong things (or with the wrong audience), and their money will have been wasted.

 Besides ROI, exhibitors also have to think about logistics: the sheer amount of effort, time, and money it takes to pull an appearance together.

-These logistics are linked to ROI — the more time, money, and effort expended on a show, the higher the bar to achieve a satisfactory return.
-In addition, the more time exhibitors spend managing logistics, the less time they have to focus on the high-value, high-touch activities that make event exhibiting successful.
+These logistics are linked to ROI — the more time, money, and effort expended on a show, the higher the bar to achieve a satisfactory ROI.
+In addition, the more time exhibitors need to spend on handling logistics, the less time they have to spend on the high-value, high-touch activities that make event exhibiting successful.